phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 [reallocations]: https://doc.rust-lang.org/alloc/vec/struct.Vec.html#capacity-and-reallocation

-The `BTreeMap` type works as expected.
-Our loop that tries to create one billion boxes causes a panic, however.
+While the basic `Box` and `Vec` examples work as expected, our loop that tries to create one billion boxes causes a panic.
 The reason is that the bump allocator never reuses freed memory, so that for each created `Box` a few bytes are leaked.
 This makes the bump allocator unsuitable for many applications in practice, apart from some very specific use cases.

 #### When to use a Bump Allocator